 Impairment - The Company evaluates its RMBS, on a quarterly basis, to assess whether a decline in the fair value below the amortized cost basis is an other-than-temporary impairment ("OTTI").
 The presence of OTTI is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
-Impairment is considered other-than-temporary if an entity (i) intends to sell the security, (ii) will more likely than not be required to sell the security before it recovers in value, or (iii) does not expect to recover the security's amortized cost basis, even if the entity does not intend to sell the security.
-Under these scenarios, the impairment is other-than-temporary and the full amount of impairment should be recognized currently in earnings and the cost basis of the security is adjusted.
-However, if an entity does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI should be separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
+Impairment is considered other-than-temporary if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before it recovers in value, or (iii) does not expect to recover the security's amortized cost basis, even if the Company does not intend to sell the security.
+Under these scenarios, the impairment is other-than-temporary and the full amount of impairment is recognized currently in earnings and the cost basis of the security is adjusted.
+However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
 Only the estimated credit loss amount is recognized currently in earnings, with the remainder of the loss recognized in other comprehensive income.
 The difference between the new amortized cost basis and the cash flows expected to be collected is accreted into interest income in accordance with the effective interest method.
-The Company did not record any OTTI charges during the three month period ended March 31, 2017.
-There were approximately \$173,000 of OTTI during the year ended December 31, 2016 and have been classified within "Realized gain (loss) on RMBS, net" on the consolidated statements of income.
+The Company recorded approximately \$77,000 of OTTI charges during the three month and six month periods ended June 30, 2017.
+OTTI recorded during the year ended December 31, 2016 was approximately \$173,000.
+OTTI has been classified within "Realized gain (loss) on RMBS, net" on the consolidated statements of income.